 Asking questions of the appraisers you interview can help you understand how they might meet your specific needs.
 Questions you might find useful include:

 You should also feel comfortable asking more general questions if there is anything you do not know or do not understand about the process of hiring an appraiser and having an appraisal done.
-Industry professionals understand that not everyone has been through the process of an appraisal before and should be happy to answer your questions.

 Check references.
 Do not hesitate to ask an appraiser for references.
 A list of references you can contact to gain information about the quality of services provided by an appraiser is a good indication that previous clients have been happy with the work done.